Liam Cosgrave: Political beginnings

-To the surprise of his family, Liam sought election to Dáil Éireann in the 1943 general election and was elected as a TD for Dublin County at the age of 23, sitting in the 11th Dáil alongside his father W. T. Cosgrave who was one of the founders of the Irish Free State in the 1920s.
-Cosgrave rapidly rose through the ranks of Fine Gael, and was regarded as being by far the most able and active of Fine Gael's newer TDs.
+To the surprise of his family, Liam sought election to Dáil Éireann in the 1943 general election and was elected as a TD for Dublin County at the age of 23, the youngest member of the Dáil at the time, sitting in the 11th Dáil alongside his father W. T. Cosgrave, one of the founders of the Irish Free State in the 1920s.
+The two shared the opposition benches until W. T. Cosgrave retired at the snap election of 1944.
+Cosgrave rapidly rose through the ranks of Fine Gael and was regarded as being by far the most able and active of Fine Gael's newer TDs.
 His election in 1943 occurred during a long period when his party was in opposition, from 1932 to 1948.

 Cosgrave wrote to the Party Leader, Richard Mulcahy, in May 1947, on the poor attendance in the Dáil, and informed his leader that "I cannot any longer conscientiously ask the public to support the party as a party, and in the circumstances I do not propose to speak at meetings outside my constituency."
-Nevertheless, when the First Inter-Party government was formed after the 1948 general election, Taoiseach John A. Costello nominated Cosgrave for appointment by the government as Parliamentary Secretary to the Taoiseach and Chief Whip and as Parliamentary Secretary to the Minister for Industry and Commerce on 24 February 1948.
+Nevertheless, the 1948 general election brought Fine Gael to power for the first time since the party's foundation in 1933, in coalition with the Labour Party, the National Labour Party, Clann na Talmhan, Clann na Poblachta and six independents, ending sixteen years of Fianna Fáil rule.
+At the same election Cosgrave was returned for the newly created constituency of Dún Laoghaire and Rathdown, a seat he would go on to hold at every subsequent election until his retirement in 1981.
+When the First Inter-Party government was formed, Taoiseach John A. Costello nominated Cosgrave for appointment by the government as Parliamentary Secretary to the Taoiseach and Chief Whip and as Parliamentary Secretary to the Minister for Industry and Commerce on 24 February 1948.
 He served in these positions until the dissolution of the Dáil on 7 May 1951.